honeybadger-io/honeybadger-rails-webpacker-example/README.md

 ## NOTES

-See `config/webpack/development.js` webpacker's default `devtool` setting of `cheap-eval-source-map` will cause CORs related errors in the development environment when exceptions are sent to Honeybadger.
+See `config/webpack/development.js`: Webpacker's default `devtool` setting of `cheap-eval-source-map` will cause CORs related errors in the development environment when exceptions are sent to Honeybadger.
 The value is changed to `cheap-eval-source-map` to overcome that.